What are operating expenses in a commercial lease and how do they affect lease payables?

 In this blog post, we will delve into the nuances of operating expenses and how they can impact lease payables.

-Lease payables refer to the financial obligations that a tenant incurs under the terms of a lease agreement.
+Lease payables are the total financial obligations a tenant incurs under a lease agreement, including base rent, percentage rent where applicable, operating expense pass-throughs, and additional charges like CAM fees and marketing contributions.
 These obligations typically include:

 - Base Rent: The regular, fixed amount that the tenant agrees to pay to the landlord for the use of the leased space.